 Human hair was found in one mesh product, and many implants will cause the person’s bowels to twist or perforate.

 The Ministry is starting to listen after 340 people registered to attend a forum on the issue.
 The Ministry was expecting only 180 people to attend.
-Forums allow victims and their families to be able to share their experience with hernia mesh products.
+Forums allow victims and their families to be able to share their experiences with hernia mesh products.